Freeter: Difficulties starting their own household

 Many freeters live for free with their parents as what is described by some media outlets as parasite singles.
 Parents in Japan usually do not force their offspring out of the house.
 Once the parents die, the children will have to pay for their housing themselves.
 Even if they inherit the house or apartment, they still have to bear the costs of ownership.

 Japanese housing is compact, and is too small for two families.
-If freeters want to marry they have to find their own housing, usually at their own expense.
+If freeters want to marry, then they have to find their own housing, usually at their own expense.

-Women have less financial incentives like men do (salary increases) to marry and women are traditionally seen as the caregivers of older family members, which is getting more difficult due to the increasing number of senior citizens.
-If women marry, then the burden gets doubled with them having to take care of their parents, spouses parents, husband, and potential children.
-These issues with wanting to work for money and not marrying leads to stigmas in femininity as not only parasite singles but 'unfeminine'.
+Women have fewer financial incentives to marry (such as salary increases) than men do, and women are traditionally seen as the caregivers of older family members, which is becoming increasingly difficult due to the growing number of senior citizens.
+If women marry, then the burden gets doubled with them having to take care of their parents, spouse's parents, husband, and potential children.
+These issues, along with wanting to work for money and not marrying may lead to stigmas of being not only parasite singles but also "unfeminine".

 Work and marriage are seen as the two main identifiers for adulthood and are the normative ideals of masculinity.
 Men deal with comparisons to the salaryman, also known as a "corporate warrior", the idolized ideal job for men during economic growth from the 1960s associated with Japan's rebuilding of its nation and economy after WWII.
 The dominant masculine hegemonic discourse of the 1960s and after of the ideal man being self-sacrificing for work and the bread winner of the family has created a stigma where male freeters are seen less masculine and have a harder time with relationships, marriage, and eventually finding full-time work.
-Many men have seen their fathers in salaryman positions and do not want to fulfill that role because they want to spend more time with family and focus on hobbies.
+Many men who choose to live as a freeter have grown up seeing their fathers in salaryman positions, jobs that typically have extreme work hours, high stress environments, high rates of mental health crises such as suicide and depression, and very little if any free time for family and hobbies, and do not want to follow in that role.